Advertiser disclosure

 • Transportation or a parking pass

-• Living expenses like rent or groceries
+• Living expenses such as rent or groceries

 • A new laptop